 What is Form 26QB?

-Any individual/HUF buying an immovable property worth Rs.
-50 lakhs or more need to deduct TDS.
+- Any individual/HUF buying an immovable property worth INR 50 lakhs or more needs to deduct TDS.
 TDS is applicable as per section 194IA of the Income Tax Act.

-TDS is deducted @ 1% from the sale consideration paid to resident seller.
+- TDS is deducted @ 1% from the sale consideration paid to the resident seller.

-The buyer of property needs to file TDS Return in Form 26QB.
-TAN is not compulsory for the Buyer or Seller of the property.
-PAN of the buyer and PAN of the seller is compulsory.
+- The buyer of the property needs to file TDS Return in Form 26QB.
+Also, TAN is not compulsory for the Buyer or Seller of the property.
+PAN of the buyer and seller is compulsory.

-The buyer needs to issue a certificate of the same in Form 16B within 15 days from the date of filing of Form 26QB.
+- The buyer needs to issue a certificate of the same in Form 16B within 15 days from the due date for furnishing the challan-cum-statement in Form 26QB.